Finding a Solution

 New Jersey Alternative Dispute Resolution Lawyers

 Attorneys with Sandelands Eyet LLP have decades of experience helping clients navigate alternative dispute resolution.
 Resolution of a legal matter without a trial can significantly benefit all parties involved in the dispute.
-Find out how we can facilitate your dispute resolution by contacting our firm for a free consultation.
+Some of our lawyers have been recognized by New Jersey Super Lawyers several years in a row and have built a reputation on client trust and open communication.
+Find out how we can facilitate your dispute resolution by contacting our firm for a free consultation or call (908) 470-1200.